 - a.
-The income-restricted units required by section 2 of this Ordinance shall be constructed on-site.
+The income-restricted units required by Section 2 of this Ordinance shall be constructed on-site.
 Provision of any of the required income-restricted units off-site is prohibited. - b.
 Rounding.
 When any calculation of the mandatory set-aside results in a fractional income-restricted unit of 1/2 or more, the fraction shall be rounded up to the next whole unit.
 When such a calculation results in a fraction of less than 1/2, the fraction shall be rounded down to the previous whole unit. - c.
-Income-restricted units shall be integrated with and interspersed among the market-rate units, but may be concentrated for financing or property management reasons at the reasonable discretion of the Zoning Board of Adjustment, e.g., for income-restricted rental units satisfying the set-aside required for a development of market-rate condominium units.
+Income-restricted units shall be integrated with and interspersed among the market-rate units. - d.
+Any residential unit which is reserved for the superintendent of a residential development that is subject to this Chapter shall not be credited towards satisfaction of the mandatory set-aside. - e.
+The marketer of income-restricted units created pursuant to this Chapter shall, without unduly delaying occupancy, affirmatively market with best efforts said units to give income-eligible Newark residents priority for occupancy of said units.

-- d.
-Any residential unit which is reserved for the superintendent of a residential development that is subject to this chapter shall not be credited towards satisfaction of the mandatory set-aside. - e.
-The marketer of income-restricted units created pursuant to this chapter shall, without unduly delaying occupancy, make a good faith effort to give income-eligible Newark residents priority for occupancy of said units. - f.
-It is the intent of this chapter to prevent evasion of its requirements by the artificial subdivision, separation, construction or rehabilitation of a project into smaller developments through the manipulation of the design or implementation schedule.
-The Zoning Board of Adjustment, therefore, shall review each application, including the completed checklist required by section 6 of this Ordinance, to determine whether the project has been artificially subdivided, separated, constructed or rehabilitated through the manipulation of the design or implementation schedule in order to evade the provisions of this chapter.
+f.
+It is the intent of this Chapter to prevent evasion of its requirements by the artificial subdivision, separation, construction or rehabilitation of a project into smaller developments through the manipulation of the design or implementation schedule.
+The Zoning Board of Adjustment, therefore, shall review each application, including the completed checklist required by Section 6 of this Ordinance, to determine whether the project has been artificially subdivided, separated, constructed or rehabilitated through the manipulation of the design or implementation schedule in order to evade the provisions of this Chapter.
 If the Zoning Board so finds, the application shall not be approved.

 Section 4.
-Exemptions: The following shall be exempt from the provisions of this chapter:
+Exemptions: The following shall be exempt from the provisions of this Chapter: